J-Break: Career

 Within weeks of 2013, IDeaL and J-Break collaborated with Grammy-nominated house music producer Eddie Amador to produce "I Need You."
 The track featured Tom Napack of Vanity Police and formerly of Dangerous Muse.
 "I Need You" was released by Tiesto's label, Black Hole Recordings.
-In April, the duo remixed former Pussycat Dolls singer, Jessica Sutta on her song "Again" which peaked at #4 on the Billboard Dance Club Songs chart.
+In April, the duo remixed former Pussycat Dolls singer, Jessica Sutta on her song "Again" featuring Kemal Golden, it peaked at #14 on the Billboard Dance Club Songs chart.

 In 2014, IDeaL and J-Break remixed "The Rising" by Five Knives on Red Bull Records, which peaked at #9 on the Billboard Dance Club Songs chart.
-The duo also had success with remixes for "Bombs Away" by Gia (#3 on Billboard Hot Dance Club Songs chart), "Tonight" by Aiden Jude (#4 on Billboard Hot Dance Club Songs chart and #35 on Beatport Top 100 chart), "Werq" by Carmen Electra, and "Around the World" (#23 on Billboard Dance Club Songs chart).
+The duo also had success with remixes for "Bombs Away" by Gia (#3 on Billboard Hot Dance Club Songs chart), "Tonight" by Aiden Jude (#4 on Billboard Hot Dance Club Songs chart and #35 on Beatport Top 100 chart), as well as "Werq" & "Around the World" (#23 on Billboard Dance Club Songs chart) by Carmen Electra.

-In March 2015, IDeaL & J-Break remixed Amador and Ultra Nate's song "Take Care Of My Heart," which debuted at #1 on the Billboard Breakout chart and #24 on the Billboard Dance Club Songs chart.
+In March 2015, IDeaL and J-Break remixed Amador and Ultra Nate's song "Take Care Of My Heart," which debuted at #1 on the Billboard Breakout chart and #24 on the Billboard Dance Club Songs chart.
 The duo also remixed Philip George's "Wish You Were Mine," which peaked at #2 on the UK Singles Chart, #1 on the UK Dance chart and #7 on the Billboard Dance Club Songs chart.
-"Wish You Were Mine" was certified gold in the UK by BPI with over 400,000 units sold.
-Other remixes include Motown's Rich White Ladies'"Wimbledon" and "No Bad Vibes" as well as Paris Hilton's "High Off My Love" which peaked at #3 on the Billboard Dance Club Songs and #35 on Hot Dance/Electronic Songs charts.
+"Wish You Were Mine" was certified Multi-Platinum in the UK by BPI with over 600,000 units sold.
+Other remixes include Motown's Rich White Ladies' "Wimbledon" and "No Bad Vibes" as well as Paris Hilton's "High Off My Love", which peaked at #3 on the Billboard Dance Club Songs and #35 on Hot Dance/Electronic Songs charts.